 This sounds like it could be expensive.
 What is my cost for caring for a foster pug?

 Pug Rescue Owasso, Inc is responsible for the cost of veterinary care for foster pugs as long as they remain in foster care.
-In the case of foster pugs on a prescription diet, Pug Pals also pays for their food.
+In the case of foster pugs on a prescription diet, Pug Rescue Owasso also pays for their food.
 We ask foster families to pay only for food and for transportation costs to and from the vet, pug meetups and other adoption events.